 If races are fundamentally different from each other and can be different in unlimited ways, then they can differ in ways that make some better than others.
 We can observe the tendency, in both Tolkien’s work and (at least historically) in DnD, to conceive of some races as generally superior and some inferior.
 Tolkien made his Elves just below the angels, greatest in magic, culture and other accomplishments.
 They did not grow old and might live as long as the world.
 They (originally at least) dwelt in an earthly paradise with the godlike Valar.
 They were superhuman in their senses and their endurance of the elements, and they could do miraculous things like walk on top of deep snow without sinking in.
 They were also frequently described as good-hearted and noble in motivation.
 Next to the Elves were Dwarves and Men, with certain nations of those races being more accomplished or noble than others—perhaps because they had contact with Elves and learned from them, and in other cases seemingly from natural tendencies.
 Races made by evil creators, such as the Orcs, were throughout the canon debased and brutal.

 Dungeons and Dragons does not have quite so many layers in its racial hierarchy, but it has still not moved entirely away from the Tolkien model.
 There has been a persistent distinction between good races and monstrous races.
-The good races include most humans as well as a certain set of others like dwarves, elves and halflings sometimes referred to as demihumans, and altogether have also been called the civilized races.
+The good races include most humans as well as a certain set of others like dwarves, elves and halflings sometimes referred to as demihumans, and all together have also been called the civilized races.
 The grouping corresponds to Tolkien’s Free Peoples.
 These races in DnD are generally stated to tend towards moral goodness, and have rarely been given any penalties to mental characteristics.
 They are also often described and depicted as physically attractive or at least acceptable in appearance and are generally less affected by age than humans.
 The main members of this grouping are always offered as playable races in the core rules.
 The official published settings also generally place them in civilised societies with productive economies, and make them the wielders and creators of much of the worlds’ magic.

-In contrast, a group of monstrous races (also labelled humanoids, savage humanoids, evil races) are generally placed in ‘tribal’ societies, often made to be parasitic and violent raiders, or ‘primitive’ hunter-gatherers, and often participating in tropes such as eating humans (or other good races).
+In contrast, a group of monstrous races (also labelled humanoids, savage humanoids, evil races) are generally placed in ‘tribal’ societies, often made to be economically parasitic and violent raiders, or ‘primitive’ hunter-gatherers, and often participating in tropes such as eating humans (or other good races).
 They are generally stated to tend towards evil in motivation and behaviour, and as the guilty party in starting hostilities with the good races.
 They have historically been assigned penalties to mental characteristics like Intelligence, Wisdom and Charisma, and are written to be less adept at magic.
 They also typically have naturally shorter lifespans than humans.
 They have often been described and depicted as ugly and repulsive.
 They (beyond the half-orc) are generally not available as playable races in the core rules, though most editions made some available in later supplements.

 The most recent editions of D&D, to be fair, are introducing some new races beyond the Tolkien set, which are fantastical in appearance but more equal in dignity to the human-like people.
-This goes along with the recent tendency for many players and creators to reinterpret the older monstrous races in positive, relatable ways.
+This goes along with the recent tendency for many players and independent creators to reinterpret the older monstrous races in positive, relatable ways.
 Gradually, established publishers seem to be accommodating this tendency, despite a backlash by traditionalist players.

 Racial coding evoking the real world